gibbsnich/Gallery-example/README.md

 Features:

-- Albums are shown in a recycler view with expandable sections;
-- Change columns number;
-- Hide folders (go to settings to make them visible again);
-- Bunch of themes;
+- Images with location data is shown on a map
 - Play videos and gifs;
 - Long click on media pager will show bottom sheet with infos and actions;
 - Crop, share, set as wallpaper or delete media;